jonatronblah/llm/README.md

 ## Contents

 Two jupyter notebooks are provided to demo retrieval using the Qwen2.5 family of models, llamacpp, llamaindex, and pgvector:
-- The first uses data scraped from the TTLG forums (ttlg.com/forums), parses the raw HTML and desired tags using beautifulsoup4 and parses document nodes into a single vector index.
+- The first uses data scraped from the TTLG forums (ttlg.com/forums - note that only a small number of posts are captured for retrieval), parses the raw HTML and desired tags using beautifulsoup4 and parses document nodes into a single vector index.
 This example uses bartowski's Qwen-2.5-14B-Instruct 6_K gguf quantization.

 - The second parses the source code of the monome crow software library (https://github.com/monome/crow/).
 Separate indexes and codesplitting processes are executed for 3 languages and file types: python, lua and C. All three indexes are exposed to the query engine with a llamaindex QueryFusionRetriever.
 This example uses bartowski's Qwen-2.5-Coder-14B-Instruct 6_K gguf quantization.